Bermuda Travel Guide for First-Time Visitors

 1609

 Choose from a Coconut Caprinha (Leblon Cachaça, Bermuda Gold Coconut, Fresh Lime) or add on a Barral Aged Rum Negroni (Goslings Black Seal, Gosling’s Amber Rum Campari, Carpano Antica Formula, Orange Slice).
 Our recommendations for dinner include the Lobster Carbonara, Prime NY Striploin, Pan Seared Snapper, or Seared Yellow Fin Tuna Poke.
 Make sure to also try the Golden Fried Shrimp as an appetizer!
+It’s a highlight for anyone asking, and this may be obvious but it’s worth stating that Bermuda is a nice place to visit for seafood lovers.

 Crown & Anchor